 Pinpointing her exact style can be easier than you think.
 Pay attention to the other jewelry she wears.
-Is it dainty and delicate like our Marianne Ultra Petite Halo, or bold and chunky?
-Does she like a lot of stones on her every day jewelry, or does she prefer it to be simple with more metal than bling, like our Rebecca Solitaire?
+Is it dainty and delicate, or bold and chunky?
+Does she like a lot of stones on her every day jewelry, or does she prefer it to be simple or modern?
 What color metal does she tend to wear most often?
-Unless she doesn't have a preference, she's most likely stick to white metals like silver and white gold, or she will exclusively wear yellow gold or rose gold.
+Choose an engagement ring that will match her metal preference

 If you're still a little unsure about the exact engagement ring to get, don't be afraid to turn to the BFFs.
 No one knows a girl's style preferences like her crew.
 Chances are they've all discussed their dream engagement rings with each other multiple times, and they'll know exactly what she wants her future fiance to present to her on that magical day.
 But don't forget to swear them to secrecy if you're keeping the proposal a surprise!